jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 # [Nonlinear Modeling](@id new_nonlinear_interface)

 !!! warning
-    This page describes an experimental nonlinear interface to JuMP.
+    This page describes a new nonlinear interface to JuMP.
+It replaces the legacy `@NL` interface, which is documented at [Nonlinear Modeling](@ref).
     The API described below is stable, and it will not break with future 1.X releases of JuMP.
-However, solver support may be limited, and there may be gaps in functionality compared with [Nonlinear Modeling](@ref).
+However, solver support may be limited, and there may be gaps in functionality compared with the legacy interface.
 To report a bug, or request a missing feature, please [open an issue](https://github.com/jump-dev/JuMP.jl/issues/new/choose).

-JuMP has support for general smooth nonlinear (convex and nonconvex) optimization problems.
-JuMP is able to provide exact, sparse second-order derivatives to solvers.
+JuMP has support for nonlinear (convex and nonconvex) optimization problems.
+JuMP is able to automatically provide exact, sparse second-order derivatives to solvers.
 This information can improve solver accuracy and performance.

 ## Set a nonlinear objective